Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states

 \subsection{Octupole collective $3^{-}$ states in even-even Cd isotopes}

-{ The study of $3^{-}$ states are important for the understanding of the octupole vibrational mode of a nucleus.} Low-lying $3^{-}$ octupole states are found in $^{106-122}$Cd isotopes.
+The study of $3^{-}$ states is important for the understanding of the octupole vibrational mode of a nucleus.
+Low-lying $3^{-}$ octupole states are found in $^{106-122}$Cd isotopes.
 They decay via electromagnetic transitions to $0^+$ and $2^+$ states.
 In Fig. \ref{E3-}, we have compared the experimental trend of the $3^-$ state in the Cd chain with our results.
-We can see that the results with $\Delta \text{NNLO}_{\text {GO}}$ interaction are very close to the experimental data.
-The $3^-_1$ states calculated with the G-matrix interaction deviate in the mid-shell.